 Domain partition - this partition, also known as the domain naming context, contains the objects relating to a domain (users, groups, OUs, etc.).
 The objects in this partition are defined based on the schema.

-Application - some applications, such as DNS, store objects in your AD, and rely on AD replication to replicate the values.
+Application partition - some applications, such as DNS, store objects in your AD, and rely on AD replication to replicate the values.

 There are two types of replication: intra-site replication and inter-site replication.
-Intra-site replication happens between DCs in a given AD site while inter-site replication occurs between different sites.
+Intra-site replication happens between DCs in a given AD site, while inter-site replication occurs between different sites.

 You can create different topologies for replication, including:

 Ring - each DC in a site has at least two inbound replication partners.
-When any change is made to any DC, that DC notifies it’s replication partners that it has a change.
+When any change is made to any DC, that DC notifies its replication partners that it has a change.
 Those DCs can then replicate that change (if they have not seen the change before).
 AD by default ensures there are not more than three hops within the replication topology.
 If you have a large number of DCs (more than 7), AD automatically creates additional replication links to keep the hop count below 3.

 Full mesh - with this topology, all DCs replicate to all others.
 Full mesh replication keeps the database in sync with a minimum of replication delay, but can be more expensive in terms of bandwidth (and DC utilization).
 It is not scalable.